yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yp/install-yp/on-premises.md

 ### Secure Replicated

-The next step is to add a password to protect the Replicated Admin Console (note that this Admin Console is for Replicated and is different from Yugabyte Platform, the Admin Console for YugabyteDB).
+The next step is to add a password to protect the Replicated Admin Console (this is different from the Yugabyte Platform console.

 ![Replicated Password](/images/replicated/replicated-password.png)

-### Pre-flight checks
+### Preflight checks

-Replicated will perform a set of pre-flight checks to ensure that the host is setup correctly for the Yugabyte Platform application.
+Replicated will perform a set of preflight checks to ensure that the host is set up correctly for the Yugabyte Platform.

 ![Replicated Checks](/images/replicated/replicated-checks.png)

-Clicking Continue above will bring us to Yugabyte Platform configuration.
+Clicking **Continue** above will bring you to Yugabyte Platform configuration.

-In case the pre-flight check fails, review the [Troubleshoot Yugabyte Platform](../../../troubleshoot/) to identify the resolution.
+In case the preflight check fails, review the [Troubleshoot Yugabyte Platform](../../../troubleshoot/) to identify the resolution.